History of clothing and textiles: Automation and numeric control

-21st century issues
+21st century

+In January 2015, Google's president Eric Schmidt cited the massive attention to the dress Jennifer Lopez wore to the 2000 Grammy Awards as the motivation for the creation of Google Images search.
+In 2000, Google Search results were limited to simple pages of text with links, but the developers worked on developing this further, realizing that an image search was required to answer "the most popular search query" they had seen to date: Jennifer Lopez's green dress.
+Designed by Donatella Versace, the dress has been described as "jungle green", "sea green" or "tropical" green, a green dress with touches of blue to give an exotic appearance.
+It is a see-through silk chiffon dress with a tropical leaf and bamboo pattern, with a citrine-studded crotch.
+The dress "had a low-cut neck that extended several inches below [the] navel, where it was loosely fastened with a sparkly brooch and then opened out again," exposing Lopez's midriff and then cut along the front of the legs like a bath robe.
+The dress then drooped behind her on the floor, open at the back.

-In the 2010s, the global textile industry has come under fire for unsustainable practices.
-The textile industry is shown to have a 'negative environmental impact at most stages in the production process.
+In the 2010s, the global textile industry came under fire for unsustainable practices.
+The textile industry is shown to have a negative environmental impact at most stages in the production process.

 Global trade of secondhand clothing shows promise for reducing landfill use, however international relations and challenges to textile recycling keep the market small compared to total clothing use.
 Over consumption and waste generation in global fashion culture has led brands and retailers worldwide to embrace textile recycling, which has become a key focus of worldwide sustainability efforts.
 Brands increasingly advertise products made from recycled materials in according with shifting consumer expectations.
 From 2010, investments in textile recycling companies have boomed to scale recycling solutions to the global demand, with Inditex backing textile-to-textile recycling company Circ in July 2022 or Goldman Sachs leading an investment in mechanically recycled cotton company Recover Textile Systems.

 Advancements in textile treatment, coating, and dyes have unclear effects in human health, and textile contact dermatitis is increasing in prevalence among textile workers, and regular people.

 Scholars have identified an increase in the rate at which western consumers purchase new clothing, as well as a decrease in the lifespan of clothing.
 Fast fashion has been suggested to contribute to increased levels of textile waste.

 The worldwide market for textiles and apparel exports in 2013 according to United Nations Commodity Trade Statistics Database stood at $772 billion.

 In 2016, the largest apparel exporting nations were China ($161 billion), Bangladesh ($28 billion), Vietnam ($25 billion), India ($18 billion), Hong Kong ($16 billion), Turkey ($15 billion) and Indonesia ($7 billion).